 Unfortunately, it is best to destroy severely affected plants.

-As downy mildews like moist conditions, avoid dense planting and control weeds, to provide good air circulation around the plants.
+As downy mildew like moist conditions, avoid dense planting and control weeds, to provide good air circulation around the plants.

-Water plants early in the morning, as watering plants in the evening leads to high humidity that persists throughout the night.
+Water plants early in the morning, like watering plants in the evening, leads to high humidity that persists throughout the night.

 There are no fungicides available to home gardeners for use against downy mildews.